Are Your Kids Living in Disneyland?

 This self-knowledge can also save years of their life and a great deal of your money.
 Most kids today change their college major at least 5 times.
 Every time a change is made, it adds extra semesters to the college experience.
 If you’ve checked out the price of college lately, you’ll know that means thousands of dollars more out of your pocket.

-Kids who know who they are and what they want and are joyfully pursing that are much for successful in scholarship competitions and college admissions.
+Kids who know who they are and what they want and are joyfully pursing that are much more successful in scholarship competitions and college admissions.